ianharris/ianharris.github.io/_posts/2018-06-11-introduction-to-linear-regression.md

 # Wrap up

 In this tutorial we demonstrated how Linear Regression with Gradient Descent could be applied.
 However, it was to a very simplified data set.
 Specifically, the data set was formed from a well known and very simple mathematical function.
 In reality, it would be extremely unlikely to have a data set that could be modeled by a single function for all samples.
-When we do have more complex data there are issues that we must address that weren't a concern in this case, e.g. model undefitting or overfitting.
-We will look at these issues in a future post.
+When we do have more complex data there are issues that we must address that weren't a concern in this case, e.g. model undefitting or [overfitting]({% post_url 2018-07-11-overfitting %}).
+We will look at these issues in a set of future posts.

+In our [next post]({% post_url 2018-07-03-train-test-validate %}) we'll look at how real-world data sets differ from the one we have here, and introduce some of the differences with dealing with that data.